AvalancheBreakdown/fedora-setup/README.md

 - ## Install Software
   - Installs the pieces of software you specify in dnf-packages.txt
+    - Note: Do not leave empty lines on top or boot of the file
 - ## Hosts File
     - Downloads hostfile specified in hosts.sh
     - Be default uses [StevenBlack](https://github.com/StevenBlack/hosts)